When someone you love decides they don’t want to be with you anymore, it can feel like your world is crumbling down.

 Do What You Can to Lift Your Mood

-Simple things can do wonders for lifting your spirits.
+Simple things can do wonders to lift your spirits.
 Sometimes it’s a cup of coffee in your favorite mug, other times it could be a playlist filled with songs that make you want to dance around the living room.

 Even on tough days: